bziegler13/Brandtstagram/readme.md

 The following **required** functionality is completed:

-- [ ] User can sign up to create a new account using Parse authentication.
+- [X] User can sign up to create a new account using Parse authentication.
-- [ ] User can log in and log out of his or her account.
+- [X] User can log in and log out of his or her account.
-- [ ] The current signed in user is persisted across app restarts.
+- [X] The current signed in user is persisted across app restarts.
-- [ ] User can take a photo, add a caption, and post it to "Instagram".
+- [X] User can take a photo, add a caption, and post it to "Instagram".

 The following **optional** features are implemented:

-- [ ] User sees app icon in home screen and styled bottom navigation view
+- [X] User sees app icon in home screen and styled bottom navigation view
 - [ ] Style the feed to look like the real Instagram feed.
-- [ ] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse.
+- [X] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] Improved coloring and style
+- [X] Field validation and button handling when fields are not valid

 ## Video Walkthrough